How to Play Drums With Brushes – What Most Drummers Miss

 Drumming with brushes is often, however, the weakest part of a drummer’s skill set.
 I hear drummers say that brushes are very difficult to learn.
 These same drummers also say that they’d love to use brushes more in their playing.

-Because of this problem, I decided to create a drum brushes course to help drummers who want to improve their brush playing.
+Because of this problem, I created the most comprehensive drum brushes course available to help drummers who want to improve their brush playing.

-In my Brushes Mastery Course, I have helped many drummers use brushes in their Jazz, Latin, Funk, Hip-Hop and other styles of drumming.
+It’s called the Brushes Mastery Course, I have helped 100’s of drummers from 32 countries use brushes in their Jazz, Latin, Funk, Hip-Hop and other styles of drumming.
 I’d love to help you too.

 As music continues to evolve, we as drummers have to evolve too.
 More than ever, producers, sound engineers, song-writers and arrangers are looking for alternate sound sources for sampling and music production.